tyhenry/dt_openframeworks_2018/week12/README.md

 Typically, mesh vertices are connected as **triangles** to form complex surfaces.

-Indices are listed in groups of threes to connect triangles.
-Indices refer to the index of the vertices, i.e. `index = i -> vertex[i]`.
+Indices are listed in groups of threes to connect vertices into triangles.
+Each index refers to a point by its index in the vertices vector, i.e. `index = i --> vertex[i]`.

+_note:
-Indices should be listed in clockwise order.
+Indices should be listed in clockwise order when the triangle is seen from the front.
+Triangles have a front (clockwise) and back (counter-clockwise)._

 ![mesh example image](square_mesh_triangles.jpg)

-indices = [ 0,1,2, 1,2,3, etc]
+`indices` = [ 0,1,2, 1,2,3 ]

-`ofMesh` can also contain other (optional) mesh data - `texture coordinates`, and `normals`:
+`ofMesh` can also contain more (optional) mesh data -
+`texture coordinates`, and `normals`:

   - **texture coordinates:** how the mesh surface maps to a 2D image (a `texture`) -
   		`ofMesh::getTexCoords();	// returns vector<glm::vec2>`

   		There is one `texture coordinate` per index (so 3 per triangle).
 Each represents a 2D position on the image.

   - **normals:** how the mesh faces are oriented to reflect light -
   		`ofMesh::getNormals();	// return vector<glm::vec3>`

   		`Normals` are vector lines that stick out from the mesh surface.
   		They are used to calculate 3D lighting effects (when lighting is enabled).

+_note:
-_note_: ofMesh defaults to triangles, but you can set it to use other modes:
+ofMesh defaults to triangles, but you can set it to use alternate modes:_

 ```c++